savanarohit/Linux-Shell-Scripting/11_Flow_Control/README.md

 Number: 3
 ```

-Real World Example -
+Real World Example - Check Service status on multiple Linux Servers.
+If found service not working on a server exit

 ```
 #!/bin/bash
-# Script to check if a service is up or not on multiple Linux Servers and exit
+# Script to Check Service status on multiple Linux Servers.
+If found service not working on a server exit

 # Servers
 node=("node1.abc.com" "node2.abc.com" "node3.abc.com")